risk-first/website/menagerie/Communication-Risk.md

 - [Relativism](https://en.wikipedia.org/wiki/Relativism) is the concept that there are no universal truths.
 Every truth is from a frame of reference.
 For example, what constitutes _offensive language_ is dependent on the listener.
 - [Psycholinguistics](https://en.wikipedia.org/wiki/Psycholinguistics) is the study of humans aquire languages.
 There are different languages and dialects, (and _industry dialects_), and we all understand language in different ways, take different meanings and apply different contexts to the messages.

-From the point-of-view of [Marketing Communications](Communication-Risk#Marketing-Communications) choosing the right message is part of the battle.
+From the point-of-view of [Marketing Communications](Communication-Risk#Marketing-Communications), choosing the right message is part of the battle.
 You are trying to communicate your idea in such a way as to mitigate Trust & Belief Risk.

 ### Learning-Curve Risk